-- £49.3m was the total payment for acquisitions net of cash acquired (2020: £47.7m) of which £40.8m was paid for the acquisition of Mission Labs, £1.5m was paid in deferred consideration for the acquisition of Exactive, £2.0m was paid to acquire a SIP Trunk base from another carrier and £5.0m for the exercise of options relating to acquiring some of the residual minority interests in HFO.
+- £9.8m was the total payment for acquisitions net of cash acquired (2021: £49.3m) of which £4.3m was paid for the acquisition of NeoTel (net of cash acquired), £1.6m was paid in deferred consideration for the acquisition of Mission Labs, £0.1m was paid in deferred consideration for the acquisition of Voz Telecom Andalucia and £3.8m for the exercise of options relating to acquiring some of the residual minority interests in HFO.

-- £5.9m was received from the issue of shares (2020: £1.5m).
-This significant increase on the prior year was as a result of the reinvestment in Gamma by former shareholders of Mission Labs (£2.8m) and HFO (£0.7m).
-The other share issues relate to exercise of options held by employees.
+- £3.1m was received from the issue of shares (2021: £5.9m).
+This significant decrease on the prior year was as a result of the reinvestment in Gamma by former shareholders of Mission Labs in 2021 (£2.8m).

-- £9.1m was the spend on maintaining and increasing capacity on the core network as well as other minor items such as IT and fixtures and fittings (2020: £9.5m).
+- £6.8m was the spend on the core network, including increasing capacity as well as other minor items such as IT and fixtures and fittings (2021: £9.1m).

-- £4.8m was the capitalisation of development costs incurred during the period (2020: £2.7m) – the increase is due to development of our own voice applications products (in part using the capabilities acquired with Mission Labs) and is partially offset by the amounts paid to third parties as seen below.
+- £13.1m was the capitalisation of development costs incurred during the period (2021: £4.8m).
+The increase is due to development of our own voice applications products (in part using the capabilities acquired with Mission Labs) and is partially offset by the amounts paid to third parties as seen below.

 Adjusted EPS (FD) and Statutory EPS (FD)

-Adjusted EPS (FD) increased from 51.3p to 64.0p (25%).
-The growth in adjusted EPS (FD) has been driven by the continued growth in a difficult market as well as the acquisitions.
-Adjusted EPS is EPS as adjusted for exceptional items and other items as defined in note 3 and a reconciliation to the statutory measure is shown in the table on p34.
+Adjusted EPS (fully diluted) increased from 64.0p to 71.8p (12%).
+Adjusted EPS is EPS adjusted for exceptional and other items as defined in note 2 and a reconciliation to the statutory measure is shown in the table above.

-EPS (FD) decreased from 66.6p to 55.2p (-17%).
-The growth is lower than the adjusted metric as a result of the exceptional income item in the prior year relating to the impairment of the Spanish CGU and the disposal of ComyMedia.
+EPS (fully diluted) decreased from 55.2p to 50.6p (-8%).
+This is lower than the adjusted metric as a result of the exceptional charge relating to the impairment of the Spanish CGU and the disposal of ComyMedia.

-The Directors are satisfied that the Group has adequate financial resources to continue in operational existence for the foreseeable future, a period of at least 12 months from the date of this report.
-Accordingly, the going concern basis of accounting continues to be used in the preparation of the Annual Report for the year ended 31 December 2021.
+The Directors are satisfied that the Group and Company has adequate financial resources to continue in operational existence for the foreseeable future, being a period of at least twelve months from the date of this report.
+Accordingly, the going concern basis of accounting continues to be used in the preparation of the Annual Report for the year ended 31 December 2022.

-As described above by the Chair, the Board is proposing a final dividend of 8.8p (2020: 7.8p).
-This is an increase of 13% and is in line with our progressive dividend policy.
+As described above by the Chair, the Board is proposing a final dividend of 10.0p (2021: 8.8p).
+This is an increase of 14% and is in line with our progressive dividend policy.